A Guide to Sedona Wineries: The Perfect Day Trip From Sedona

 They all get very busy on weekends (including lots of bachelor and bachelorette groups) so you should consider seeing if you can book any tastings or tours ahead of time if there’s one you really want to do.

 Additionally, there are several winery tour companies in the area you can book with, if you want to avoid having to drive yourself everywhere (with drinking).
-Sedona Wine Tours and AZ Winery Tours both came highly recommended.
-Regardless, make sure you HYDRATE all day, as the sun, wind, and wine can hit you hard.
+Sedona Wine Tours and AZ Winery Tours both came highly recommended, and these GetYourGuide and Viator online bookable tours are a good option as well.

 I’m going to start with my favorites and work my way down the list (though I enjoyed them all).